totaljs/flowdesigner/readme.md

 - [Join __Total.js Telegram__](https://t.me/totalplatform)
 - [Support](https://www.totaljs.com/support/)

 This repository contains only the Total.js Flow editor.
 It can be used as a centralized Flow editor for special cases.
-Our instance works on the https://flow.totaljs.com.
+Our instance runs on <https://flow.totaljs.com>.

 __Query arguments__: